Power Couple? AI Growth and Renewable Energy Investment: Calibration and Counterfactuals

 \subsection{Counterfactual Analysis: Levers for Net-Zero Frontier AI}

-We use the calibrated case study to ask what would deliver frontier capability on carbon-free power, i.e., $x^*(y^*)=1$ with $y^*=k$.
+We use the calibrated case study to ask what would deliver frontier capability on carbon-free power, that is, $x^*(y^*)=1$ with $y^*=k$.
 This outcome does not arise in the baseline calibrations.
 We therefore vary key primitives suggested by industry trends and quantify how each change shifts the equilibrium.

 We start with renewable investment costs.
 In the market-led regime, condition (b) in \cref{prop:1}(i) gives a cost threshold below which the adaptation trap disappears and frontier AI can be powered without fossil generation.
-In our calibrations the required decline is extremely large: at least 94.5\% in Instance A and 72.1\% in Instance B. Given the magnitude of recent cost declines, reductions of this size appear unlikely in the near term.
+In our calibrations, the required decline is extremely large: at least 94.5\% in Instance A and 72.1\% in Instance B. Given the magnitude of recent cost declines, reductions of this size appear unlikely in the near term.

 Condition (a) in \cref{prop:1}(i) highlights another lever: increasing frontier energy demand $k$ relative to market investment $\theta$ (see EC.2).
 A higher $k/\theta$ makes clean capacity more valuable to the policymaker because it both displaces fossil electricity and relaxes the energy constraint that limits capability and adaptation benefits.
 This can bring net-zero frontier AI within reach in some environments.
 The \cite{iea2025} projects that AI electricity demand in China may rise by 170\% from 2024 to 2030 (about 18\% per year).
 In Instance B, an 18\% increase in $k$ moves the required renewable cost reduction into a feasible range when climate damages are sufficiently salient: a 25\% cost reduction---within some projections \citep{solartech2025cost}---is sufficient when $d_0\ge 351.7$.
 However, the effect is fragile to rapid growth in $\theta$: as investment rises relative to power needs, the economy returns to decoupling.
 In Instance B, this happens once $\theta/k$ exceeds about 0.117 USD/kWh.